The Erawan Group is managed on

 The Nomination of Executives

-The Board entrusts the Management Development and Compensation Committee to nominate and prepare a succession plan for its President, which is another individual separating from Chairman of the Board to prevent any disruption of performance that could affect its business.
-For other management positions, it’s the duty of executives along the chain of command to oversee HR development and mentoring to establish a succession.
-Consideration is made to executives up to three levels down from executive vice president, i.e. to the level of department head, to decentralize a decision-making process, incentivize participation and retain qualified talents.
+For other management positions, it’s the duty of executives along the chain of command to oversee human resource development and mentoring to establish a succession plan.
+This approach considers executives up to three levels below the Executive Vice President to the level of department head, to decentralize a decision-making process, to increase employee engagement and retain qualified talents.

 The Remuneration of Executives and Employee

-The Management Development and Compensation Committee is tasked to evaluate the President’s performance in four areas: finance, customer’s satisfaction, internal process and HR and corporate development, as part of the remuneration structure and annual payment review for executives and employees.
+The Management Development and Compensation Committee is tasked with evaluating performance of the President across four key areas: finance, customer satisfaction, internal processes, and human resources and corporate development.
+This performance evaluation is an integral part of the structure of employee benefits.

-1. BSC (Balance Score Card): Strategic priorities of a particular department is evaluated against the organization’s overall strategies through a process that links three levels of strategies, namely, corporate strategy, department strategy and unit strategy with one another.
+1. BSC (Balanced Scorecard): The strategic priorities of a particular department are evaluated against the organization’s overall strategies through a process that links three levels of strategies-corporate strategy, department strategy, and unit strategy-ensuring alignment with one another.

 Please see details at “Sustainability Development”